Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

 ### Comparison with similar models

-To compare my model I have put it along with other which also use CNN.
+To compare my model I have put it along with others which also use CNN.

 |Submiter|Method|Accuracy|
 |---|---|---|